Jyro Language Grammar

 Return statement

-return_stmt = "return" , [ expression ] ; (* expression must begin on same line *)
+return_stmt = "return" , [ expression ] ; (* only valid inside func_def; expression must begin on same line *)

 Fail statement